PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter07/Tutorial/README.md

 2017,454,127.3,160.4,143.1,153.4,102.9,0.8,60.5,11.1,149.4,159.8,151.3
 ```

 In `Chapter 7`, we used the `d3.csv()` parser with a row function to reorganize the file into a tidy format, which is easier to group.
-This type of transformation, however, is usually better performed at the server side, so for this tutorial we will use a tidy CSV, which was saved in [`data/rain_sao_paulo_tidy.csv`](../data/rain_sao_paulo_tidy.csv).
-It has the following general structure.
+This type of transformation, however, is usually better performed at the server side, so for this tutorial, we will use a tidy CSV, which was saved in [`data/rain_sao_paulo_tidy.csv`](../data/rain_sao_paulo_tidy.csv).
+It has the following general structure:

 ```csv
 Month,Year,Rain